 You can watch this match below:

-During a recent episode of the ’83 Weeks’ podcast, Eric Bischoff talked about this infamous match.
+During an episode of the ’83 Weeks’ podcast, Eric Bischoff talked about this infamous match.

 Here’s what the former WCW President had to say about that night: